SDSC is committed to providing digital content that is accessible to all users.

 - Test colors with a contrast checker.

-- Use of UC San Diego brand color combinations will ensure compliance and is preferred for all sites.
+- Using UC San Diego brand color combinations will ensure compliance and is preferred for all sites.
 Division and departmental sites are required to conform to the UCSD brand.

 Resources